agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```
 By default, each collected Data will be added to the `default` Group.
 As a conclusion we can draw that the `default` Group represents all [Items](./Introduction.md#-item) of the Collection.
+But don't forget, that each Item is stored in the Collection itself and Groups are just possible interface to the stored Items.

 ### 📭 Props